-Alan Lau (Arts Editor) is a grocer, artist, and poet.
+Alan Lau (Arts Editor) is an artist, poet, and retired grocer.
 He served the Asian American arts community as the IE Arts Editor for over 30 years.
 He’s a published poet and author and is the editor of the nation’s most comprehensive Asian Pacific American book review, the Pacific Reader.
-His work has appeared in numerous anthologies and national and international shows.
+His work has appeared in numerous anthologies, as well as in national and international shows.

-Ellen Suzuki (Business Manager) is a former Seattle Japanese Community Queen and has contributed as the IE Business Manager for over 12 years.
+Ellen Suzuki (Business Manager) has contributed as the IE Business Manager for nearly two decades.
 She has two granddaughters she loves very much, loves to garden, cook and bake delicious goodies.

 Bif Brigman (Fellowship Program Manager) Seattle Antique and Art gallery owner for over two decades, Bif now devotes his personal and professional time to community building and development and historic preservation/conservation/